awslabs/aws-proton-plugins-for-backstage/docs/developing.md

 ## Test standalone

-The easiest way you can develop and test with the AWS Proton plugins in your local environment is to run the plugins in standalone mode.
+The easiest way you can develop and test the AWS Proton plugins in your local environment is to run the plugins in standalone mode.

 You can run the backend plugin this way: